Arizona Sales Tax & Audit Guide

 During the conference, the auditor will:

-- After explaining the results, the auditor will provide a due date for any further adjustments.
+- Provide a due date for any further adjustments.

 If a taxpayer believes there is an error, that taxpayer should contact the auditor to discuss necessary changes before the due date.

-Any issues with the results are handled as follows:
+You generally handle any issues with the results afterward as follows:

 1. Issues related to exemptions, proof of paid tax, and calculations are worth addressing with the auditor.

-2. Legal interpretations of sales tax law are often not resolvable at this stage.
+2. Legal interpretations of TPT law are often not resolvable at this stage.

 Appeal/Protest with The Arizona Department of Revenue